-Repeating the above for every latitude circle of the v' field results in the two-dimensional RWP amplitude (E) and phase $\Phi$ ( $\Phi$ ) fields.
-Figure 1 shows the upper-tropospheric flow on 22 September 2018 0000 UTC with a view to illustrating to illustrate the outcome of these diagnostics.
+Repeating the above for every latitude circle of the v' field results in the two-dimensional RWP amplitude (E) and phase ( $\Phi$ ) fields.
+Figure 1 shows the upper-tropospheric flow on 22 September 2018 0000 UTC to illustrate the outcome of these diagnostics.
 The filtered 300 hPa v' field at this instant is characterized by pronounced northerlies and southerlies organized into two main wave packets in the North Pacific and North Atlantic regions (Fig. 1a).
 The corresponding E field marks these areas of enhanced amplitude, while the $\Phi$ field designates the ridge-trough succession in the flow (Figs. 1b,c).